Julienbeaulieu/Data-Visualization-Project-Communicate-Data-Findings-Udacity/README.md

 Introduction
 ============

-This project is part of the Udacity Data Analyst Nano Degree Program.
-This document explores a dataset containing information about <a href='https://www.prosper.com/'>Prosper</a>'s loan data.
+This project is part of the Udacity Data Analyst Nano Degree Program and serves as practice to become better at data visualizations.
+This document explores a dataset containing information about <a href='https://www.prosper.com/'>Prosper's</a> loan data.
 Prosper is America’s first marketplace lending platform, with over $9 billion in funded loans.
 This dataset contains 113,937 loans with 81 variables on each loan.

-We're specifically interested in learning about which kinds of loans yield the highest returns, and which loans have the lowest Annual Percentage Rate (APR).
+We're specifically interested in learning about the types of loans that yield the highest returns, and knowing what are the features that correlate with the lowest Annual Percentage Rate (APR).
 We'll be looking at the relationships among multiple variables using summary statistics and data visualizations.

+**Borrower rate vs Borrower APR**
 When you take out a loan, your interest rate represents the interest percentage you will be charged for borrowing the money, but does not include origination fees, closing fees, documentation fees, and other finance charges.
-We're looking at APR over interest rates because APR gives you a more comprehensive look at how much you’ll pay when you borrow money for a loan by factoring in these additional fees.
+We're looking at APR over interest rates because APR gives you a more comprehensive look at how much you’ll pay when you borrow money by factoring in these additional fees.
 When it comes to APR vs. interest rate, the former more accurately represents the true cost of the loan.

 The outline of this project is: